Frequently asked questions

 7. Do you sell wholesale?
 We offer our wholesale prices to members of the commercial landscape and nursery trade.
 You must provide us with a landscape or nursery business license and State of Florida resale tax certificate.
 We also offer wholesale pricing to commercial orchards (minimum order of 100 trees).

 8. When do you ship mail order?
 We ship during the spring from January to April, starting with the southern states first and then shipping progressively north as spring comes to the northern states, ending in April.
-We also ship in the fall, starting with northern states in September and southern states in Oct-Nov.
+We also ship in the fall, starting with northern states in September and southern states in October-November.
 You can pick up plants from the nursery year-round.

 9. Do you offer a guarantee?
 No, we do not offer an unconditional guarantee.
 We guarantee that the trees are true to type and are in good condition when we ship, there are too many things that can happen that are beyond our control that can damage the trees during growth.
 Please read our guarantee Here.